MABelanger/jsconcept/fm-advanced-js/ch1-scope.md

 ## Lexical Scope
 There are two models of scope programming languages typically use: Lexical Scope and Dynamic Scope.
 Lexical scope means "compile-time scope".

-Kyle uses a building metaphor to help explain Lexical Scope.
+Lexical scope is an other time decision.

+Execution context is how the function is call when is call

 ## Cheating Lexical Scope: eval
 As with most things in JavaScript, there are ways to cheat. eval keyword can be used to cheat Lexical Scope rules.